viligen/Amazing-Universe/README.md

 #### - Home page: showing last 3 of the most recent posts, ordered by last published;

-#### - Dashboard page: showing the full collection of posts, ordered by last published, with search options (by title or source)
+#### - Dashboard/Catalog/ page: showing the full collection of posts, ordered by last published, with search options (by title or source)

 #### - My Posts page: showing users own posts with search options (by title or source), ordered by last published